Monday, 28 December 2015

 Wants are Unlimited in Number

 Just like desires, wants are also unlimited.
-If you satisfy one want, another want arises and it is an endless process.
-But your resources are limited and so, you can not satisfy all your wants.
-Ultimately you will satisfy some wants of most urgency and postpone the others for a later period.
+If you satisfy one want, another want arises, and it is an endless process.
+But your resources are limited, and so, you can not satisfy all your wants.
+Ultimately, you will satisfy some most urgent wants and postpone the others for later periods.

-Many wants need to be satisfied again and again at certain intervals.
-For example hunger needs to be satisfied again and again for 3 or 4 times in a day.
-Maintaining a good look of your face and head require periodical hair-cutting, shaving, applying lotions, creams and face powders, etc. All these are examples of recurring wants.
+Many wants are of recurring nature.
+They need to be satisfied again and again at intervals.
+For example, hunger needs to be satisfied 3 or 4 times in a day.
+Maintaining a good look of your face and head requires periodic haircuts, shaving, applying lotions, creams, and face powders.
+All these are examples of recurring wants.

 Wants are Satiable